 The Basics: How GW’s Lyft Program for Mount Vernon Students Works

 Who is eligible?

-- Students living on the Mount Vernon campus during spring 2022.
+- Students living on the Mount Vernon campus during the academic year.

 - Students must be at least 18-years-old to request/order a ride.

 - This service is not available to students living on Foggy Bottom who want to visit Mount Vernon Campus.